 The part number on the transistors should be facing up.
-Heat sink grease and insulators are not required if using the insulated Onsemi BD139 and BD140 transistors specified in the bill-of-materials.
-Other BD139/BD140 transistors are usually not be insulated and may require mounting kits.
-A Wakefield TO-126 insulator is Mouser PN 567-CD-02-05-126.
+Heat sink grease and insulators are not required if using the insulated Fairchild BD139 and BD140 transistors specified in the bill-of-materials.
+Other BD139/BD140 transistors may not be insulated and may require mounting kits.